Psychosocial support and health care

 Support for loved ones

-The family and friends of a victim of sexual violence can also be emotionally affected by the event.
-There are several organizations that offer support services to help them deal with their distress and work through a healing process.
+The family and close friends of victims of sexual violence can also be emotionally affected.
+There are organizations that offer support services to help victims’ loved ones cope with their own distress as well as that of the person who is a victim.